Stevens Cooperative School

 Stevens Cooperative School is a private school for PreK 3 through 8th grade with campuses in Hoboken and Newport, Jersey City.
-Founded in 1949, Stevens is the oldest parent cooperative school in New Jersey, and a model of progressive education in action.
+Founded in 1949, Stevens is the oldest parent cooperative school in New Jersey.
 Originally an informal playgroup for children of the faculty at Stevens Institute of Technology, the school has grown into a nursery, elementary and middle school with over 420 students.
-The Stevens community includes Hoboken, Jersey City, Weehawken, North Bergen, Secaucus, Union City, Bayonne, West New York, Cliffside Park and other NJ locations and Manhattan.